kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   Name string `json:"name"`

   // Type specifies where the attribute value comes from.
-  // Valid values are "Header", "Literal", or "Reference".
+  // Valid values are "Header", "Literal", or "Attribute".
   //
   // +unionDiscriminator
   // +required
-  // +kubebuilder:validation:Enum=Header;Literal;Reference
+  // +kubebuilder:validation:Enum=Header;Literal;Attribute
   Type AttributeSourceType `json:"type"`

   // HeaderName specifies the HTTP header to extract the value from.